OliverOnForge/decimal-to-mayan-js/README.md

 This script is designed to run directly in the **browser console** or a **Node.js** environment.

-1. Copy the code from the `index.js` file.
+1. Open or execute `main.html` file in your browser.
 2. Open your browser's developer tools (F12).
-3. Paste the code into the **Console** tab and press `Enter`.
+3. Enter the decimal number to convert and press `Enter`.
-4. Enter the decimal number when the prompt appears.
+4. verify the result in browser's console.

 ---